sourey/sourey/README.md

 ## 🎯 Exploring New Things in Tech

 I'm always eager to explore new technologies and improve my skills.
 Currently, I'm diving deeper into:
 - 🧪 Experimenting with new libraries and frameworks
 - 📚 Reading tech blogs and articles
-- !Golang Trying out Golang
+- 🐹 Thinking of trying out Go